 The Fourth Chakra is all about love.
 The love we cultivate heals us.
 The act of cultivating requires work on the lower chakras before moving into the expansiveness of love.
 The lower chakras --the foundation of security and trust (Root Chakra), the emotions tied to our ability to creation and express (Sacral Chakra), and the courage/willpower to move into action (Solar Plexus Chakra)--ALL these steps are important to the release of grief, fear and detachment.
 Clearing that space is necessary for LOVE.
 For how we engage internally through the stories we communicate to ourselves over and over is what is reflected outwardly.

-The Bija Mantra for the Anahata vibration is “Yam” (pronounced “yahm”).
+The Bija Mantra for the Anahata vibration is “Yam” (pronounced “yahm”--close to YUM).
 To get the greatest benefit from this mantra, focus on the vibration.
 Vocalize “Yam” at a slow and steady pace, feeling the sound coming from your throat rather than your mouth.
 Try sitting in a quiet place with a mala and repeating YAM with each bead until completion.
 Watch Tony Samara’s interview with Lilou Mace for insights into the benefits of chanting and tips for enhancing it.

 GEMSTONES: Emerald, Rose Quartz, Jade, Tourmaline, Rhodochrosite, Aventurine, Amazonite